5 | Earth Watch

 By Gerald McKeating

-Photos © Paul Catling, Blaise DeLong, Michael Bradstreet
+Photos © Paul Catling, Blaise DeLong and Michael Bradstreet